ctrixcode/discord-webhook-manager/CONTRIBUTING.md

 For detailed instructions on setting up your development environment, including prerequisites and environment variables, please refer to the main [`README.md`](./README.md) file.

+## GitHub Contribution Guides

+For detailed examples on how to use our Issue and Pull Request templates, and how to manage the `CHANGELOG.md`, please refer to our [GitHub Contribution Guides](./docs/github/README.MD).

 ## License

 By contributing to Discord Webhook Manager, you agree that your contributions will be licensed under its ISC License.